Income that can never be outlived is the secret many are learning is the most important part of retirement

 About 10,000 baby boomers retire every day, and that is going to continue for about 15 more years.
 What is being learned is the percentage of baby boomers who feel financially prepared for retirement has dropped since the financial crisis.
 In 2011 nearly 40% of Baby Boomers thought that they had enough money to retire comfortably.
-Today that number has dropped to roughly 25%.
+Today that number has fallen to roughly 25%.

 The gorilla in the room is also waiting for the Baby Boomers, healthcare.
 Many boomers have to retire earlier than planned as the result of health problems or layoffs.
-Such forced retirements put additional pressure on a retirement options.
+Such forced retirements put additional pressure on retirement options.

-Annuities on the surface seem complicated but in reality they are quite simple products.
-Some allow for income today and some allow for income at a future date selected by the annuity purchaser.
+Annuities on the surface seem complicated, but in reality, they are quite simple products.
+Some allow for income today, and some allow for income at a future date selected by the annuity purchaser.
 Both offer the advantage of deferring taxes until the money is paid out, as well as options for an enhanced death benefit to beneficiaries.
 The correct choice is dependent on the individual, both goals and needs.

 As an example, people who are on the verge of retirement may benefit most from immediate annuities, which enable them to turn their savings into a regular stream of income.
 A deferred annuity may make more sense for clients who are years from retirement or are primarily concerned about outliving their savings.
-This type of retirement investment would have clear appeal to a conservative investor.
+This type of retirement investment would have definite appeal to a conservative investor.

 Annuities can offer a variety of benefits to meet the needs of the Baby Boomer generation.

 Premium gift for you for registering for my newsletter